ahmed-al-balochi/LibreGaming/README.md

 * For OpenSUSE Tumbleweed you need to enable packman repos to install Steam and other packages.
 You can find that [here](https://en.opensuse.org/Additional_package_repositories)

+* If you are using Arch Linux or an Arch based system you need to enable 32bit packages found in multilib repo you can enable it by going to this [Arch wiki page](https://wiki.archlinux.org/title/official_repositories#multilib).

 ## Dependencies:
 * git
 1. Install git For Ubuntu: